 Make-Ahead & Storage Tips

-- Leftover sliders keep in an airtight container in the fridge for 2–3 days.
+Store leftover sliders in an airtight container in the refrigerator for up to 3 days.

 Recipe